 - Driver care is also an essential part of maintaining warranty coverage.
 For example, a vehicle may require a specific octane fuel, and using the wrong octane can cause serious damage to the engine.
 Drivers should carefully follow warranty instructions and ensure they use the right type of fuel in their vehicles.

 These determinations typically fall to the warranty provider’s available options and the car’s eligibility based on model, age, and mileage.

-Qualifying For Extended Warranty Protection
+Qualifying For Extended Warranty Protection for Used Vehicles

-Do You Need Extended Warranty Coverage?
+Do You Need Extended Warranty Coverage for Used Vehicle?

 If the purchase cost of the warranty is not paid out over time to cover repairs, the buyer has spent more money than the repairs would have cost in the first place.

-However, those who purchase used luxury vehicles, sports cars, or used imported cars may find that an extended warranty is well worth the price due to the higher-than-average cost of repairs for these vehicles.
+On the other hand, those who purchase used luxury vehicles, sports cars, or used imported cars may find that an extended warranty is well worth the price due to the higher-than-average cost of repairs for these vehicles.